Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 std::vector<cint16> taps_aie(taps.rbegin(),taps.rend());
 ```

-The first line is the taps vector definition in the correct order for a DSP expert, and the second line defines the vector that is used in the AI Engine implementation as the same vector but in the reverse order.
+The first line is the taps vector definition in the correct order for a DSP expert.
+The second line defines the vector that is used in the AI Engine implementation.
+This is the same vector but in the reverse order.

 <a name="UtilsDirectory"></a>